SpecEyes: Accelerating Agentic Multimodal LLMs via Speculative Perception and Planning: Introduction

 \section{Introduction}

 Multimodal large language models (MLLMs) have undergone a paradigm shift, from static, single-pass visual perception to dynamic, \emph{agentic} interaction with the visual world.
 Early MLLMs encode an image once and generate a response in a single forward pass, treating vision as a passive input channel.
-Recent breakthroughs~\cite{zheng2025deepeyes,hong2025deepeyesv2,zhang2025thyme,Song2025CodeDanceAD,guo2025thinkingwithprogrammingvision} fundamentally alter this design: models actively invoke external perception tools (\eg zoom-in, crop, OCR) to form iterative loops of perception, reasoning, and tool calling that progressively refine their understanding.
-This agentic paradigm excels in challenging visual tasks that require fine-grained inspection, multi-step compositional reasoning, and active information seeking~\cite{Lai2025Minio3SU,yang2026deepreliableadvancingmultiturn,SenseNova-MARS}.
+Recent breakthroughs~\cite{zheng2025deepeyes,hong2025deepeyesv2,zhang2025thyme,Song2025CodeDanceAD,guo2025thinkingwithprogrammingvision,lin2026moe} fundamentally alter this design: models actively invoke external perception tools (\eg zoom-in, crop, OCR) during reasoning, forming iterative loops of perception, reasoning, and tool calling that progressively refine their understanding.
+This agentic paradigm has demonstrated remarkable capabilities on challenging visual tasks that require fine-grained inspection, multi-step compositional reasoning, and active information seeking~\cite{Lai2025Minio3SU,yang2026deepreliableadvancingmultiturn,SenseNova-MARS,ma2025benchmarkingabstractreasoningabilities,ma2026a2rbenchautomaticparadigmformally,xie2026socialomni}.

 However, the mechanism that empowers agentic MLLMs simultaneously introduces a severe \emph{efficiency crisis}.
 As shown in Fig.~\ref{fig:fig1}, each query triggers a cascade of tool-calling steps, a quantity we term the \emph{agentic depth} $D$, in which each step depends on the observation from the previous step.
-This strict data dependency inflicts a \textbf{dual disaster} on system performance: \textbf{(i)~Latency explosion}: the end-to-end response time for a single query grows linearly with $D$, since each reasoning-and-tool cycle must complete before the next can begin; \textbf{(ii)~Concurrency collapse}: because each query's tool-use chain mutates a per-query state, GPU batching is effectively nullified, the agentic model can only advance one step at a time per query, leaving massive hardware parallelism idle.
+This strict data dependency inflicts a \textbf{dual disaster} on system performance: \textbf{(i)~Latency explosion}: the end-to-end response time for a single query grows linearly with $D$, since each reasoning-and-tool cycle must complete before the next can begin; \textbf{(ii)~Concurrency collapse}: because each query's tool-use chain mutates a per-query state, batching efficiency is severely bottlenecked, the agentic model can only advance one step at a time per query, leaving massive hardware parallelism idle.
 Therefore, these effects render agentic MLLMs orders of magnitude slower than non-agentic counterparts, posing a fundamental barrier to real-world deployment.

 Existing approaches to efficient reasoning fall short of addressing this bottleneck.
 Token-level speculative decoding~\cite{pan2025specreason,Huang2026RelayLLMER} accelerates individual generation steps by letting a small draft model propose tokens for a larger model to verify.
 However, these methods still operate \emph{within} a fixed reasoning trajectory: the \emph{agentic pipeline itself}, \ie, the multi-turn loop of perception and reasoning, remains fully serial and every tool must still be invoked in sequence.
 Moreover, the additional draft/verification interaction often expands the generated traces (longer token sequences and extra turns), introducing non-trivial overhead that can offset the per-step speedup in practice.
 Similarly, multimodal token pruning~\cite{endo2025feather,li2025herorethinkingvisualtoken,he2024zipvl,wang2025fouriervlm} and temporal compression~\cite{fu2025framefusion,Hu2025ThinkingWD} reduce per-step compute within a fixed model, yet they do not eliminate the repeated tool invocations that dominate agentic latency.
 In short, all prior methods operate \emph{within} the agentic loop, none question whether the loop itself is necessary for every query.